-Treasury Secretary George Shultz recently admitted U.S. negotiators were outsmarted by their Russian counterparts
+Treasury Secretary George Shultz recently admitted U.S. negotiators were outsmarted by their Russian counterparts in the huge 1972 wheat deal between the two nations.

-Schultz commented as Senator Walter Huddleston (D-Ky) was charging the Russians made as much as 100 per cent profit in reselling some of the wheat to Italy.
+Schultz commented as Senator Walter Huddleston (D-Ky) have raised interest rateswas charging the Russians made as much as 100 per cent profit in reselling some of the wheat to Italy.
 The Treasury Secretary's analysis of the deal was: "If you get burned once then that's their fault.
 But if you get burned twice then that's our fault."